velaztef/proyectoreact/README.md

+# Web App developed with React JS by Stefania Velazquez for Coderhouse ReactJS course.

+This proyect is being developed by Stefania Velazquez for Coderhouse ReactJS course.
+It´s an ecommerce with shopping cart.

+## Tech Used:

+Bootstrap / React Bootstrap  / React Bootstrap Icons /
+Firebase / Formik / Yup / Sweet Alert 2

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: